KenYew/python-playground/README.md

 # O(n) Time | O(h) Space - where n is the number of nodes in BT and h is the height of BT
 def nodeDepths(root):
     sumofDepths = 0
-    # Initialise a stack of dicts to keep track of node objects and depth value
+    # 1: Initialise a stack of dicts to keep track of node objects and depth value
     stack = [{"node": root, "depth": 0}]

-    # while we still have nodes to evaluate their depths (stack is not empty yet),
+    # 2: While we still have nodes to evaluate their depths (stack is not empty yet),
     while len(stack) > 0:
-        nodeInfo = stack.pop() # pop out the dict to evaluate node = nodeInfo["node"] # extract the dict's node object
+        nodeInfo = stack.pop() # 3: Pop out the dict from the stack to evaluate node = nodeInfo["node"] # 4: Extract the dict's node object
-        depth = nodeInfo["depth"] # extract the dict's depth
+        depth = nodeInfo["depth"] # 5: Extract the dict's depth

-        if node is None: # if we reached a branch end of the BT, skip the below code and iteration continue
+        # EDGE: If we reached a branch end of the BT, skip the below code and iteration

-        sumofDepths += depth # otherwise, if we still have non-empty nodes, aggregate the depth values stack.append({"node": node.left, "depth": depth + 1}) # then, traverse the left node and increment depth stack.append({"node": node.right, "depth": depth + 1}) # as well as traverse the right node and increment depth
+        if node is None:
+            continue

+        # 6: Aggregate and sum up the depth value of the node to get sumOfDepth
+        sumofDepths += depth

+        # 7: Then, continue traversing left and right nodes while incrementing their depth values
+        stack.append({"node": node.left, "depth": depth + 1})
+        stack.append({"node": node.right, "depth": depth + 1})

-    return sumofDepths # return total sum of depths after all dictionaries are popped from stack
+    return sumofDepths # 8: Return total sum of depths after all dictionaries are popped from stack
 ```
 ✅ **DFS STACK:** _Use stack of nodeDicts to keep track each node object and their depth (stored as key-value pairs).
 Pop the stack and aggregate sumOfDepths value.
 To traverse down the BT, push in new nodeDicts (left and right) into Stack and increment depth value.
 Return sumOfDepths when all nodes are popped from stack._